Isaac Paredes Preview, Player Props: Rays vs. Mariners

-Isaac Paredes, with a slugging percentage of .439 in his past 10 games -- including three home runs -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the mound, September 9 at 4:05 PM ET.
+After batting .237 with a double, three home runs, three walks and nine RBI in his past 10 games, Isaac Paredes and the Tampa Bay Rays face the Seattle Mariners (who will start Bryce Miller) at 1:10 PM ET on Sunday.

-In his most recent game, he hit a home run while going 3-for-4 against the Mariners.
+In his most recent game, he reached base in both of his plate appearances against the Mariners.

 Isaac Paredes Game Info & Props vs. the Mariners